-The Australian market looks set to open lower following falls on international markets after China lowers its growth expectations and US data show only modest jobs growth.
+The Australian market looks set to open lower following falls on Wall Street.

 No major equities news is expected.

 In Australia, the market on Tuesday closed lower after the central bank unexpectedly left the cash rate on hold.

 The benchmark S&P/ASX200 index was down 25 points, or 0.42 per cent, at 5,933.9.

 The broader All Ordinaries index was down 23.4 points, or 0.39 per cent, at 5,902.9.